ETT7/Scan-Dir-In-TreeView/README.md

 # Scan-Dir-In-TreeView
-Python Script for Scan folder and file path In TreeView how to use: create "scan" named folder and put the datas you want to scan inside it, then run it up
+Python Script for log out the directories of folders and files in TreeView How To Use: create the folder named "scan" put the datas inside which you want to scan, then run it up.

+Finally it will create log file named "scaned_dirs.log", you can see result there